 A position report will normally be required in oceanic airspace unless instructed to “omit position reports” by the ATS.
-You can make a CPDLC Position Report or press on here to make a voice report.
+With Automatic Dependent Surveillance-Contract the position report happens as if behind the scenes.
+Another good method is through CPDLC Position Reports.
+When all of that fails, or in some airspace as normal procedure, we still rely on voice position reports.

 There is a certain etiquette to be followed, to be sure.
 You can survive without it, but the radio operator on the other end and the pilots sharing HF time will appreciate your efforts if your transmissions are brief, clear, and follow the correct format.
 The radio operator is typing away at a console and is ready to enter the data in a specific order and format.
 If you deviate from the format, the radio operator has to do a mental translation from poor to proper.
 If you deviate from the order, the radio operator will have to make liberal use of the TAB and DELETE keys.
 All of this introduces the possibility of errors.